AnthonySisti/StatLearningBigData_Project3/README.md

 # StatLearningBigData_Project3

 This project focuses on shifting focus to prediction and asks students to apply at least one of two types of models: support vector machines (SVM) or tree-based methods.
 Further, since this is the first of two prediction projects, this project asks students to motivate their prediction question(s) of interest.
 The data set I chose for this class was the Hotel Booking Data Set published by Nuno Antonio, Ana de Almeida and Luis Nunes.
 This data set features booking information for 119k hotel reservations.
 The data was gathered directly from hotel property management system databases using SQL Server Studio Manager, and contains 32 attributes.
+The question that motivates this data set is whether or not certain booking features can be used to predict whether a booking will be canceled or not.

 # Report Details
 The assignment requested the  following information: